SQL Database RAG App

 Step 4: Generating answers

-I developed the generator component here to generate an answer based on the query result in response to the user’s question.
+I developed the generator component in generator.py to generate an answer based on the query result in response to the user’s question.

 There is only 1 function, generate_answer.
 This function will